quivXe/fullstack-recursive-todo/README.md

 # TODO APP IN VUE AND NODE

-TODO app with infinite recursion.
+TODO app with infinite recursion (you can go into the task again and again for better organization).

 Option for creating `collabs` *(may not work because of free hosting provider for cashing - needs refreshing)*.
 With collabs you can work on the same tasks with anyone.
 And all that without creating account.

 available on: https://todo-app.alwaysdata.net/ *(again - may not work cuz of free hosting - especially collabs because of cashing)*